Tips To Manage Your Full-time, Part-time, And PRN Staff Efficiently

 This method gives employees control over when they work.
 While employees might not always get the shifts they want every time, they sometimes do.
 Add the fact they have a say in it, which helps prevent burnout.
 It also feels more like a team, since they are communicating directly with each other to claim and swap shifts.

 Self scheduling is a win for you, too.
 You’ll be able to make schedules much quicker, and with less hassle, than you have before.
 You no longer have to deal with endless requests to change shifts, either, since they are swapping amongst themselves.
 Plus, when employees get control over their shifts, there’s less absenteeism.
+Using specific employee scheduling software for the healthcare industry, like When I Work, can help you give your staff flexible self scheduling without a lot of leg work or management.

 2. Give part-time workers the hours and flexibility they need